 Buying with a friend or partner is an exciting time and it may seem not quite right to discuss what you will do if you want to go your separate ways.

-But the decisions you make at the time of buying a property can impact further along the line.
+But the decisions you make when you buy a property can have an impact later on in life.